mattianeroni/derma/README.md

 ![Architecture](images/architecture.png)

 Every time a request is sent to the server, the request headers must contain an authorization code that is verified by the server middleware.
+For important changes that affect the database an *admin token* should also be provided.
+Once provided, the authorization and admin tokens are encrypted using the `SALT` and compared with the ones stored in the `ENCODED_AUTHORIZATION`, i.e., a dictionary encoded using the `PRIVATE KEY`.

+The database currently contains a single table where are stored the dermatologists to consult with their respective contacts and coordinates.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Todo Before Usage

-- [ ] Update the variables in the `.env` files both in the application and in the server.
+- [ ] Update the variables in the `.env` files both in the application and in the server: be sure that the authorization token and the server URL in the mobile application correspond to the ones encrypted into the server `ENCODED_AUTHORIZATION` generated using the `PRIVATE KEY` (yes, the security is eccessive for this kind of application).
+The current admin authorization token to modify the database is `FuckYou`.

 <p align="right">(<a href="#top">back to top</a>)</p>